The Grant Lifecycle

 Visit the Research Compliance webpage to identify whether your research has special compliance requirements, like biohazardous materials, human or animal subjects, international collaborations, or others.

 The Office of Innovation provides support for all corporate research opportunities.
 They work with principal investigators and companies to identify objectives, scope projects, and develop sponsored research agreements, which meet the needs of both parties.
 They act as the liaison between SJSU and the company while also helping to coordinate the submission and award management activities required by the Office of Sponsored Programs (OSP).
-If you have an industry-related research opportunity, please contact Industry Research Alliances Specialist, Daniel Hollander.
-If you anticipate the research will have practical or commercial applications and need a strategy for protecting background or future intellectual property (IP), please consult the Office of Innovation.
+If you have an industry-related research opportunity, or if you anticipate the research will have practical or commercial applications and need a strategy for protecting background or future intellectual property (IP), please consult the Office of Innovation.

 a) Thomas, H. S., Brodsky, M. B., Ewen, J. B., Bergey, G. K., Lloyd, T. E., Haughey, N. J. and Marvel, C. L. (2017).
 Internal grant review to increase grant funding for junior investigators.
 Ann Neurol., 82: 497-502. doi:10.1002/ana.25040